SUper eMitters of Methane Detection Using Aircraft, Towers, and Intensive Observational Network (SUMMATION)

 Project Update

 The team completed constructing and testing four methane-monitoring systems as part of the Tiered-observing system.
 CSU-Bakersfield methane monitoring system has been running since June 1, 2019.
-Based on the methane emissions map from the Oil and Gas and Dairy sector in California and SUMMATION domain, 4 sites (Buttonwillow, Taft, Shafter, and SouthWest) were selected as promising candidates for the Tier-1 observing system.
-The team has completed their second week-long campaign in Bakersfield to measure methane emissions from residential buildings and measured emissions from gas stovetops, gas ovens, storage water heaters, and tankless water heater from 9 different homes.
-The team also completed their first field campaign in the SUMMATION domain conducting on-road mobile survey in Bakersfield metropolitan area and around the elk-hills oil&gas field.
-This led the identification, and mitigation of an significant leak in a residential neighbourhood and led the a strengthening of the partnership with PG&E. A fourth Community Advisory Board Meeting organized by the Central California Asthma Collaborative was held in March 2022.
+Based on the methane emissions map from the Oil and Gas and Dairy sector in California and SUMMATION domain, four sites (Buttonwillow, Taft, Shafter, and SouthWest) were selected as promising candidates for the Tier-1 observing system.
+The team has completed their second week-long campaign in Bakersfield to measure methane emissions from residential buildings and measured emissions from gas stovetops, gas ovens, storage water heaters, and tankless water heater from nine different homes.
+The team also completed their first field campaign in the SUMMATION domain conducting on-road mobile survey in Bakersfield metropolitan area and around the elk-hills oil and gas field.
+This led the identification, and mitigation of an significant leak in a residential neighbourhood and led the a strengthening of the partnership with Pacific Gas & Electric.
+A fourth Community Advisory Board Meeting organized by the Central California Asthma Collaborative was held in March 2022.

 The Issue

 Multiple atmospheric studies have identified a significant underestimation of methane emissions reported by greenhouse gas inventories.
 These regional and local uncertainties present barriers to accurate methane accounting and cost-effective mitigation.
-Other studies show that the methane footprints of the natural gas supply chain are dominated by a small number of super-emitters; in many cases, 1-10 percent of potential sources contribute more than half the emissions.
+Other studies show that methane footprints of the fossil gas supply chain are dominated by a small number of super-emitters; in many cases, less than 10 percent of potential sources contribute more than half the emissions.
 Existing measurement systems in the southern San Joaquin Valley cannot apportion emissions between sectors or provide information with the space-time resolution and timeliness needed for mitigation guidance for super-emitters.

 Project Innovation